-- 1. Seek: Press ◀ / ▶ to find the next listenable station down/up the frequency band. - SEEK > - 2.
-Tune: Press ◀ / ▶ to manually adjust the radio frequency down/up. - TUNE D

-3. AM/FM: Press to choose a frequency band in radio mode.
+- 1. Seek: Press ◀/ ▶ to find the next listenable station down/up the frequency band. - 2.
+Tune: Press \triangleleft / \triangleright to manually adjust the radio frequency down/up. - 3.
+AM/FM: Press to choose a frequency band in radio mode. - 4.
+Memory preset buttons: To set a station: Select frequency band AM/FM1/FM2; tune to a station, press and hold a preset button until sound returns.